jundalisay/sp/content/en/research/sarkar/rarh/chapter-03.md

 If Nadia has a worldwide reputation in clay-modelling, it was due to King Krishnachandra.

 At that time, most townships grew in an awkward way.
-But this very King Krishnachandra got the town of Krishnanagar built in a planned way by Allal Dastur Pir, a city architect of the then Bengal.
+But King Krishnachandra got the town of Krishnanagar built in a planned way by Allal Dastur Pir, a city architect of the then Bengal.

 1981, Kolkata

 ### Footnotes